hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 map<string, unsigned> map_;
 ```

-You should write out the namespace each and every time.
+You should write out namespaces each and every time.
+They are usually small
-This allows everyone else to know where the code you are using comes from
+('std::' is only *five* characters) and serve as *documentation*, letting everyone
-and avoids naming conflicts.
+know where things come from.
+The following snippet shows what you *should* do.

 ```cpp
 #include <SFML/Graphics.hpp>